 Integrated Treatment for Prescription Drug Addiction

 Some people take prescription drugs in an attempt to relieve physical or emotional pain.
 Abusing a substance in this way can quickly lead to addiction.
-When addiction is treated, major consideration is given to finding any underlying causes — such as undiagnosed mental illness —that led to the substance abuse.
+When addiction is treated, major consideration is given to finding any underlying causes — such as undiagnosed mental illness —that led to the substance use.
 With the proper treatment, the addicted person can learn to manage future pain and anxiety in a balanced way.

 Prescription Drug Addiction and Co-occurring Mental Health Disorders

 Sometimes, drug abuse results in the development of a mental health or personality disorder.
-Other times, substance abuse is the result of an uncomfortable mental health disorder.
+Other times, substance use is the result of an uncomfortable mental health disorder.
 These mental health problems can take the form of a depressive disorder, anxiety disorder or another type of mental illness.